-But it was not successful.
+But Tomua was not successful.
 It encountered resistance in the market.
 There was negative trade feedback and significant losses were sustained.
-During the 2000 season Zespri decided that Tomua would no longer be sold under the Zespri brand and that it would cease its marketing.
-It developed a range of solutions and a support package to offer to Tomua growers, but issues arose about the way in which, and by whom, that support package would be funded.
-Zespri considered that it was fundamentally an industry issue and that growers should pay, either as shareholders of Zespri or as suppliers or both, and that because Tomua was at that time part of the Green Pool it was considered appropriate that the burden of funding the support package should fall, in the main, on growers supplying to that pool.
-It then consulted with the Growers' Forum of New Zealand Kiwifruit Growers Incorporated who was not of that view.
+During the 2000 season Zespri decided that Tomua would no longer be sold under the Zespri brand and it decided to cease its marketing.
+It then developed a range of solutions and a support package to offer to Tomua growers, but issues arose about the way in which, and by whom, that support package would be funded.
+Zespri considered that it was fundamentally an industry issue and that growers should pay either as shareholders of Zespri or as suppliers or both, and that because Tomua was at that time part of the Green Pool it was considered appropriate that the burden of funding the support package should fall in the main, on growers supplying to that pool.